 Hashed Indexes are very important for Mongo scalability on multiple nodes

 and they have been used in the evaluation to support all tests with a multi node database.
-They use a hashing function that collapses embedded documents and then computes the has for the entire value.
+They use a hashing function that collapses embedded documents and then computes the hash for the entire value.

 Since Mongo automatically computes the hashes when resolving queries, user applications do not need to compute them resulting in higher performance